AshleyF/didahdit.com/README.md

 - *Morse Machine* [for iOS](https://apps.apple.com/us/app/morse-machine/id1455507957) or [for Android](https://play.google.com/store/apps/details?id=com.iu4apc.morsemachine&hl=en_US&gl=US).
 - [MorseZapp](https://apps.apple.com/us/app/morsezapp-learn-morse-code/id1397107048) for iOS.
 Not free, but this one is addictive to me for some reason.
 The urgency as the letters fall seems to keep me strictly engaged.
+- [RufZXP](https://www.rufzxp.net/) for Windows.
+Copy callsigns with automatic 3% increase/descrease in speed, depending on how you're doing.